digitallawyer/openlegaldictionary/_definitions/certified-check.md

 ---
 title: Certified Check
 permalink: "/definitions/certified-check.html"
 body: In the practice of bankers.
-This ls a depositor’s check rec-ognlzed and accepted by the proper officer of the bank as a valid appropriation of the amount specified to the payee named, and as drawn against funds of such depositor held by the bank.
+This is a depositor’s check rec-ognlzed and accepted by the proper officer of the bank as a valid appropriation of the amount specified to the payee named, and as drawn against funds of such depositor held by the bank.
   The usual method of certiflca-tion is for the cashier or teller to write across